 The Xenith 75 also features the Osprey stow-on-the-go trekking pole system and secure tool attachment points with bungee tie-offs, meaning you can keep your hands free while maintain easy access to your poles and tools.

 This large hiking backpack is durable and comes with a vast array of sophisticated and traditional features.
 It is nearer the higher end of the price range for this type of hiking backpack, yet it still offers good value for money.

-#5 The Arc’teryx Bora AR 63
+7. The Arc’teryx Bora AR 63

 The Arc’teryx Bora AR 63 Backpack Features Summary: